 Intersection reopens amid investigation into serious Highway 3 crash

-Three people have been transported to hospital after a serious crash on Highway 3 in Essex County Wednesday night, police are investigating.
+Three people have been transported to hospital after a serious crash on Highway 3 at County Road 8 in Essex County Wednesday night, police are investigating.

 OPP say a passenger vehicle and commercial motor vehicle collided at the intersection around 8:45 p.m.